one-zero-eight/website/README.md

 ### Getting started

-- Install Node.js 18+, npm
+1. Install Node.js 18+, npm
-- Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-- Set up pre-commit hooks (for formatting and linting): `npm prepare`
+3. Set up pre-commit hooks (for formatting and linting): `npm run prepare`
-- Copy environment variables file: `cp .env.example .env.local`
+4. Copy environment variables file: `cp .env.example .env.local`
-- Edit variables in `.env.local` if you want to use a different API server
+5. Edit variables in `.env.local` if you want to use a different API server
-  - Do not change the ID of the trackers so that they are not enabled in development
+   > Do not change the ID of the trackers so that they are not enabled in development
-- Set up your IDE to autoformat code with Prettier and use ESLint
+6. Set up your IDE to autoformat code with Prettier and use ESLint

 When the API types change, run `npm run orval` to generate new client types and functions.

 ### Development server

-- Start development server: `npm run dev`
+1. Start development server: `npm run dev`
-- Open in the browser: http://localhost:3000
+2. Open in the browser: http://localhost:3000
-  - The page will be reloaded when you edit the code
+   > The page will be reloaded when you edit the code

 In order to use the API of the production server, you need to change the SameSite parameter of the `token` cookie in the browser (set `None`).
 Then the browser will be able to use the correct token to access the API from the local site.

 ### Production server

-- Build the application: `npm run build`
+1. Build the application: `npm run build`
-- Run the production-like server: `npm run start`
+2. Run the production-like server: `npm run start`
-- Open in the browser: http://localhost:3000
+3. Open in the browser: http://localhost:3000

 ### Production deployment

 We use Docker with Docker Compose plugin to run the website on servers.

-- Copy the file with environment variables: `cp .env.example .env.local`
+1. Copy the file with environment variables: `cp .env.example .env.local`
-- Change environment variables in the `.env.local` file
+2. Change environment variables in the `.env.local` file
-- Install Docker with Docker Compose
+3. Install Docker with Docker Compose
-- Build a Docker image: `docker compose build --pull`
+4. Build a Docker image: `docker compose build --pull`
-  - Note: API server must be running (check URL in `.env.local` file) as Next.js will fetch all resources at build time.
+   > API server must be running (check URL in `.env.local` file) as Next.js will fetch all resources at build time
-- Run the container: `docker compose up --detach`
+5. Run the container: `docker compose up --detach`
-- Open in the browser: http://localhost:3000
+6. Open in the browser: http://localhost:3000

 You can set up a Nginx reverse proxy to add SSL certificates for https.